Apply to join the housing register

 You must next complete a housing options advice assessment on the Housing and employment destination (HED) website

 .
+You will be re-directed to the HED website from My Newham.
 Before you begin you will need to register with HED.

 Demand for social housing is extremely high in Newham and we are not able to house the majority of people who apply.

 This is why you must complete the assessment.
 It helps you to create a personalised action plan which gives you advice on how you can best help yourself.
 Before you select the 'Continue to HED assessment' button you should print (or at least look at) the HED information page in My Newham.
 This will help you to find your way back to My Newham after you have finished the form.

 After you complete the HED assessment you can return to My Newham where you will have the option to complete your application form.